 246 Clayton Rd, Clayton, Vic 3168

-Urologists manage congenital (inborn) and acquired (developed) problems of the urinary and genital tracts.
-Subspecialty expertise of our unit enable us to provide the full range of paediatric urological services expected of a busy tertiary-referral children’s hospital.
-Monash Children’s’ Hospital close links and co-location with Monash Maternity, Monash Newborn and Monash Medical Centre allow for the seamless provision of urological care for all conditions in patients of all ages; from before birth to beyond puberty.
+Urologists manage congenital (inborn) and acquired problems of the urinary and genital tracts.
+The subspecialty expertise of our unit enables us to provide the full range of paediatric urological services.
+Monash Children’s’ Hospital’s close links and co-location with Monash Maternity, Monash Newborn and Monash Medical Centre allow for the seamless provision of urological care in patients from before birth to puberty.

 Information on many common urogenital concerns of childhood are contained in the following documents, which can help explain what is normal and what requires medical attention.

-There are also information sheets on uncommon or rare and serious conditions, to help provide initial explanation for parents grappling with these diagnoses in their children.
+There are also information sheets on uncommon, rare and serious conditions, to help provide initial explanation for parents grappling with these diagnoses in their children.
 Useful links to other resources are included where appropriate.

 Casey campus – Ward F

-At Casey, all children are admitted to the hospital via Ward F (Level 2), the specialist paediatric ward.
+At Casey Hospital all children are admitted to the hospital via the paediatric Ward F (Level 2).
 There is a special section for pre-operative patients.
 All patients will return to ward F to recover and be discharged on the same day or stay overnight as required.